 Case In Point: These are true facts and the gentleman involved in this scenario we are going to call George.

 George gets married at the age of 17 and had two children.
-Ten years later he divorces Last Will and Testament 2their mother and then re-marries.
+Ten years later he divorces their mother and then re-marries.
 He then divorces that wife and re-marries again.
 Wife #3 blesses George with another child.
 After the birth, Wife #3 insists that they have Last Will and Testaments prepared to make sure that their child will be taken care of in the event that anything should happen to either of them.
 George tells Wife #3 to have an attorney draw up the wills and he will sign it, because at the time, he agrees with Wife #3 about the need for a Will.
 Wife #3 contacts her attorney and has the Wills drawn up.
 It is unsure as to how closely George reviewed his Will prior to signing, but sign he did.

 After approximately eight years of marriage, George and Wife #3 go through a very ugly divorce.
 By the time of the divorce George had forgotten that he had signed a Will, and being a bigger than life individual never acknowledges his mortality.